 Pete Bevacqua is President, NBC Sports Group.
 He assumed this role in February 2019, and oversees NBC Sports Group’s unprecedented collection of assets and platforms, which includes NBC Sports, NBC Olympics, NBCSN, Golf Channel, Olympic Channel: Home of Team USA, NBC Sports Regional Networks, NBC Sports Radio, NBC Sports Digital, and two transactional sports businesses, GolfNow and SportsEngine.
 Bevacqua joined NBC Sports Group as President in September 2018.
-He reports to Mark Lazarus, Chairman, NBCUniversal Broadcast, Cable, Sports & News.
+He reports to Mark Lazarus, Chairman, NBCUniversal Broadcast, Entertainment & Lifestyle Group, Sports and News.

 Prior to being named President, Bevacqua served as CEO of the PGA of America from 2012-2018.
 In this role, Bevacqua guided the business and overall strategy of one of the world’s largest sports organizations, serving the Association’s nearly 29,000 PGA Professionals.

 Under his leadership, the PGA designed and implemented a long-term strategic plan that focused on the Association’s mission to serve the PGA Member and grow the game.
 Among his many accomplishments, Bevacqua steered the announcement that the PGA Championship—one of golf’s four majors—will be conducted annually in May for the first time in 70 years, beginning in 2019.